Typical collaboration problem

-Unfortunately, not an isolated case: Gerda is 63 and has worked in the company for 45 years: Always polite to everyone, whatever the Chef says is law and woe someone comes too close to her carefully tidy desk.
+Unfortunately, not an isolated case: Gerda is 63 and has worked in the company for 45 years: Always polite to everyone, whatever the Manager says is law and woe someone comes too close to her carefully tidy desk.
 Above all, it is something of the company's secret information broker: Gerda asks if you want to know anything!

 Help, the new one is younger!

 And then that: The new colleague Beate, 29 and fresh from the university, calls constantly loudly through the office, offers every colleague the same and wants to profile herself at the meeting by interrupting everyone.
 Gerda is extremely annoyed.
 However, she finds it particularly bad that Beate suddenly draws her attention to errors: “The calculation is wrong here, you see…?”, “Have you already got the supplier's offer - the boss still wants it today?”
 Or even: “Your presentation was really horrible, but I would like to show you how to do something like that.”

 But vice versa, Beate also has big problems with Gerda's authoritarian behavior, the distant behavior and her constant grumbling.
 Above all, it bothers her that Gerda withholds important information from her and lets her run up in the event of complaints.